Share Blog:

 However, when it comes to passion for EVs, domestic brands in China are undoubtedly leading the way.
 Not only is the government strongly supporting the EV industry, but the country has also rapidly expanded its EV charging station network.
 In just over a decade, the industry has developed rapidly, with numerous brands flourishing.
 Companies like BYD, NIO, Li Auto, XPeng, and even Xiaomi have launched impressive models, with excellent performance in battery management, motor efficiency, smart systems, and autonomous driving, contributing to the widespread adoption of EVs.

-Contact Kwiksure to get motor insurance quotes
+Contact Kwiksure to get electric car insurance quotes

-Kwiksure has over 20 years of experience in the car insurance industry, comparing quotes from over 60 insurers in Hong Kong.
-Use our online quotation tool now to get a free car insurance quote!
+Kwiksure has over 20 years of experience in the electric car insurance industry, comparing quotes from over 60 insurers in Hong Kong.
+Use our online quotation tool now to get a free electric car insurance quote!

 The above information is for reference only.
 Kwiksure takes no responsibility for the accuracy and timeliness of the information.
 For the coverage, mode of compensation, benefit limit and premium levels of any specific insurance plan, please refer to the relevant policy terms.